Thursday, February 6, 2020

 Anna Sidler 1827- 1862

 Anna Sidler was born to Susanna Jenta and Johannes Sidler on 14 February 1827 in the little village of Ottenbach, Zürich, Switzerland.
 She was their second child and five years later she would welcome her little sister Susanna.
 Her childhood included learning how to pray, memorizing the 10 commandments and passing off the small and large Confirmation books.
 Her pastor Rudolf Tappolet eventually wrote a T and a C next to her name in the Ottenbach church record.
-Her confirmation day was a big one.
+Her confirmation day was a big day.
 At 18 Anna qualified to partake of the sacrament of our Lord's Supper and her God parents had a celebration with the family.
-It was a big day.
+It was important.
 (See civil record below)

 Father's Death